lehner-lab/doubledeepms/README.md

-Welcome to the GitHub repository for the following publication: [Global mapping of the energetic and allosteric landscapes of protein binding domains (Faure AJ & Domingo J et al., 2021)]()
+Welcome to the GitHub repository for the following publication: [Global mapping of the energetic and allosteric landscapes of protein binding domains (Faure AJ, Domingo J & Schmiedel JM et al., 2021)]()

 Here you'll find an R package with all scripts to reproduce the figures and results from the computational analyses described in the paper.